KenethGarcia/ClassiPyGRB/JOSS_Docs/paper.md

 # Methodology and Structure of ClassiPyGRB

-`ClassipyGRB` mainly consist in three parts:
+`ClassipyGRB` mainly consists in three parts:

-1) Retrieval and visualization of data from Swift/BAT: We implement an easy and fast code to download and plot an existing GRB.
+1) Retrieval and visualization of data from Swift/BAT: We implement an easy and fast code to download and plot an existing GRB post-processed data.
 There is the possibility to modify the resolution (2ms, 8ms, 16ms, 64ms, 256ms, 1s and 10s) and select those bands to work with.

 ![Light curve of GRB 060614A.
-Image taken from [@Garcia-Cifuentes2023] \label{fig:fig2}](Figures/GRB.jpg)
+Image taken from [@Garcia-Cifuentes2023] \label{fig:fig2}](Figures/GRB060614.png)

 2) Data processing: `ClassipyGRB` is able to:

-  -constrain the light curves in the duration T100.
+  - constrain the light curves in its duration $T_\mathrm{100}$ (this can be modified to $T_\mathrm{90}$ or $T_\mathrm{50}$).
-  -normalise the flux
+  - normalise the flux.
-  -standarise the temporal interval of all the sample (zero-padding step) -improve the signal/noise (S/N) ratio in two ways:
+  - standarise the temporal interval of all the sample (by zero-padding).

-    1. We applied the non-parametric noise reduction technique called FABADA [@Sanchez-Alarcon2022] to each band for every single light     curve.
+  - improve the signal/noise (S/N) ratio applying the non-parametric noise reduction technique called FABADA [@Sanchez-Alarcon2022] to each band for every single light curve.
-    2. We use the 10 s binned light curve data from the Swift/BAT catalog.

-  -interpolate the flux between two times.
+  - interpolate the flux between two specific times.

 3) Visualization and plot of t-SNE maps